sourcegraph/deploy-sourcegraph/docs/sourcegraph-3.0.migrate.md

 ## Language server deployment

-Sourcegraph 3.0 dropped lsp-proxy and automatic language server deployment in favor of [Sourcegraph extensions](https://docs.sourcegraph.com/extensions).
+Sourcegraph 3.0 removed lsp-proxy and automatic language server deployment in favor of [Sourcegraph extensions](https://docs.sourcegraph.com/extensions).
 As a consequence, Sourcegraph 3.0 does not automatically run or manage language servers.
 If you had code intelligence enabled in 2.x, you will need to follow the instructions for each language extension and deploy them individually.
-Check out the [code intelligence documentation](https://docs.sourcegraph.com/user/code_intelligence).
+Read the [code intelligence documentation](https://docs.sourcegraph.com/user/code_intelligence).